Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Research Method

 \subsection{Data Synthesis and Analysis}

 We analyzed the studies selected above to answer our research questions.
 To answer $RQ_1$, we focused on the studies that mention vulnerabilities.
-In particular, to classify vulnerabilities and organize them hierarchically, we followed a se ries of steps:
+In particular, to classify vulnerabilities and organize them hierarchically, we followed a series of steps:

 \begin{enumerate} \item \textbf{Pilot Study.} We randomly selected and analyzed 20 sources to establish an initial taxonomy draft, as suggested by Ralph~\cite{Guidelines4Taxonomy}.

 \item \textbf{Pilot Study: Inter-rater Assessment.} We performed an inter-rater assessment of the vulnerabilities to reach unanimity on their classification, clustering, and hierarchical position, leading to several changes.